valory-xyz/open-autonomy/docs/guides/managing_packages.md

+!!! warning
+       The contents of this section are being reviewed and integrated with the corresponding guides above.

 !!! note
        Similarly as the Open AEA framework, the Open Autonomy framework also works with the concept of package: a collection of files that implement a specific component or functionality, and which are named as vendor/package:version.